Frequently Asked Questions

 How do you address the functional needs of campers with a specific condition or disability, including ADD and ADHD?

 We want Cheley to be the right fit for every camper that comes to camp.
 We recognize that we cannot cater our experience to every possible need.
 As such, we hope to provide support and remove any barriers for all campers.
 Many of our campers are on prescription medication for ADD or ADHD while at Cheley and we handle this just as if it were any other medical treatment.
-So that we can provide your camper with any necessary accommodations, we ask that you be as specific as possible with the information you provide us, including a copy of your camper's IEP or 504 plans and/or their action plan for a medical emergency (if applicable).
+So that we can provide your camper with any necessary accommodations, we ask that you be as specific as possible with the information you provide us during the enrollment process, including a copy of your camper's IEP or 504 plans and/or their action plan for a medical emergency (if applicable).
 If you have a specific question or concern regarding your camper's needs, please contact our office prior to enrollment to make sure Cheley would be a good fit.

 What does tuition cover?

 Tuition covers all activities, evening programs, transportation during the camp term, lodging, meals, and equipment usage.
 We provide tents, stoves, cooking gear, backpacks, helmets for climbing and riding, and bedding (sheets, towels, blanket).
 The eight-week tuition, for campers attending both terms, also includes an exciting three-day mid-term trip.
 Campers should be provided with some additional money (through your deposit in a camp bank account) to cover purchases at the camp store and personal laundry.
 Tuition does not include transportation from your home to Cheley.